steemit/smt-whitepaper/smt-manual/manual.md

 `decimal_places` field is used by UI's to display units as a number of decimals.

+The `generation_begin_time` is when participants can begin to contribute to the ITO.
+It is allowed to be in the future so users have time to study the ITO's final terms before the ITO begins.

+The `generation_end_time` is when the ITO stops accepting contributions, and the `announced_launch_time` is when the ITO token is created (assuming the ITO reached the minimum participation level).
+Some pause is allocated between the `generation_end_time` and `announced_launch_time` to allow for the possibility of ITO's that wish to have hidden caps that aren't revealed while the ITO is open for contributions.
+It also gives the ITO creator time to use the final ITO numbers to aid in pre-launch business activities.

 ### Token units

 Initial token generation is driven by a contributions of *STEEM